The Hon Berna Joan COLLIER

 Judge, Federal Court of Australia: 8.2.2006

-Supreme and National Courts of Justice of Papua New Guinea - Judge
+National and Supreme Courts of Papua New Guinea - Judge

 Administrative Appeals Tribunal - Deputy President

 Supreme Court of the Australian Capital Territory - Additional Judge

 Justice Berna Joan Collier was appointed a Federal Court judge on 8 February 2006 and a Judge of the Supreme and National Courts of Papua New Guinea in September 2011.
 Her Honour is also a part-time Deputy President of the Administrative Appeals Tribunal and an additional Judge of the Supreme Court of the Australian Capital Territory.

 Justice Collier is the chairperson of the Design, Delivery and Evaluation Committee at the Papua New Guinea Centre for Judicial Excellence.
 The Centre aims to deliver structured training programs for judges, magistrates, court officers and other officers of the law and justice sector agencies in Papua New Guinea.

 Justice Collier holds the qualifications of BA, LLB (Hons) (Qld) and LLM (Melb).
 Her Honour was admitted to practice as a barrister and solicitor of the Supreme Court of Victoria and the High Court of Australia in 1987, and later as a solicitor of the Supreme Court of Queensland.

 Prior to being appointed to the Federal Court, her Honour was one of three national Commissioners of the Australian Securities and Investments Commission from November 2001 until February 2006, a director of the Australian Prudential Regulation Authority from November 2001 until June 2003 and a part-time Commissioner of the Australian Law Reform Commission from 2007 until 2010.